Architectural Photography for Glassdoor Offices in San Francisco

 In December of 2021, I drove up north from Los Angeles and had the privilege of shooting some really cool architectural photography for my new friends over at Valerio Dewalt Train & Media Objectives in San Francisco.
 I am thrilled to finally release the first set of these images into the wild featuring the new offices for GlassDoor.

-We had one day to shoot 27 images during one of the shortest days of the year, so it was an early start, and a long exhausting marathon with very rewarding payoffs in the end.
+We had one day to shoot 27 images during one of the shortest days of the year, so it was an early start and a long exhausting marathon with very rewarding payoffs in the end.

 The shoot needed to highlight distinct features of the office space that would make it an exciting and appealing place to work, particularly with employees scheduled to return to the office after two years of working from home.
-My clients were tasked with shaping two floors of a 1960s-era 24-story International style high-rise located in the South of Market area of the city.
+My clients were tasked with shaping two floors of a 1960s-era 24-story International-style high-rise located in the South of Market area of the city.

 It was an absolute all-hands-on-deck team effort with the architects and other employees from the office providing their time as models, and labor as we had a ton of furniture to move and style with not much daylight to work with.

 There were a ton of features to highlight, and some (such as a really cool game room) that unfortunately just didn’t make the cut due to time restrictions.
 Interlocking circulation loops, custom supergraphics on the walls, glass conference walls, and sharply distinct flooring materials that help with wayfinding all needed to be documented.
-I found it personally interesting too that each of Glassdoor’s offices prioritizes stylistic, historical, and whimsical elements of their respective city, which are on full display in these images.
+I also found it interesting that each of Glassdoor’s offices prioritizes stylistic, historical, and whimsical elements of their respective city, which are on full display in these images.

 Below are the best examples I’ve curated that best tell the story of how the architecture serves the brand and the people who will come to work and play in the space.